orsonteodoro/oiledmachine-overlay/SECURITY.md

 * EPSS scores of [5%, 100%] must be triaged.
-* EPSS scores of [1%, 5%) may be optionally or conveniently triaged, but provided as a carrot on a stick motivator to achieve 80%-90% of the hypothetical in the wild or of the coverage of observed vulnerabilities in the model.
+* EPSS scores of [1%, 5%) may be optionally or conveniently triaged, but provided as a carrot on a stick motivator to achieve 80%-90% coverage of the in the wild set or the observed vulnerabilities in the model/example.
 * EPSS scores of [0%, 1%) are ignored.

 (Previously, it was 10% which was suggested by an AI.
 10% is a nice number